cal-itp/benefits/docs/enrollment-pathways/README.md

 title: Introduction
 ---

-# Use cases
+# Enrollment pathways

-This section describes in more detail some of the use cases with current or planned support in the Benefits application.
+This section describes in more detail some of the different enrollment pathways with current or planned support in the Benefits application.

 ## Current work

 We do sprint planning and track day-to-day work on our [Project Board][board].

-See our [Milestones][milestones] for current work tracked against specific features and use cases.
+See our [Milestones][milestones] for current work tracked against specific features and different enrollment pathways.

 ## Product roadmap